How to Write a Marketing Plan + Templates & Examples

 • What does the marketing plan intend to accomplish?
 Why?

-• Who handles the daily operations and execution of the marketing plan?
+• What member of your marketing team handles the daily operations and execution of the marketing plan?

 • How will you measure success to determine the effectiveness of the marketing plan?